Do I qualify for Social Security Disability Benefits?

 Supplemental Security Income (SSI)

-Supplemental Security Income (SSI) is a financial need-based program for disabled workers who have below a certain level of income and assets.
+Supplemental Security Income (SSI) is a financial needs-based program for disabled individuals with income and assets below a certain level.

 We also help with: